History of the United States (1917–1945)

 In foreign policy President Wilson helped found the League of Nations but the U.S. never joined it, as the Congress refused to give up its constitutional role in declaring war.
 The nation instead took the initiative to disarm the world, most notably at the Washington Conference in 1921–22.
-Washington also stabilized the European economy through the Dawes Plan and the Young Plan.
+Washington also helped stabilize the European economy through the Dawes Plan and the Young Plan.
 The Immigration Act of 1924 was aimed at stabilizing the traditional ethnic balance and strictly limiting the total inflow.
 The act completely blocked Asian immigrants, providing no means for them to get in.

 The Wall Street Crash of 1929 and the ensuing Great Depression led to government efforts to restart the economy and help its victims.
 The recovery, however, was very slow.
 The nadir of the Great Depression was 1933, and recovery was rapid until the recession of 1938 proved a setback.
 There were no major new industries in the 1930s that were big enough to drive growth the way autos, electricity and construction had been so powerful in the 1920s.
 GDP surpassed 1929 levels in 1940.

 By 1939, isolationist sentiment in America had ebbed, and after the stunning fall of France in 1940 to Nazi Germany, the United States began rearming itself and sent a large stream of money and military supplies to Britain and the Soviet Union.
-Following the attack on Pearl Harbor, the United States entered World War II to fight against Nazi Germany, Fascist Italy, and Imperial Japan, known as the "Axis Powers".
+Following the attack on Pearl Harbor, the United States entered World War II to fight against Nazi Germany, Fascist Italy, and Imperial Japan, known as the "Axis powers".
 Italy surrendered in 1943, and Germany and Japan in 1945, after massive devastation and loss of life, while the US emerged far richer and with few casualties.